stephaniehicks/superwomen/README.md

 The book is freely available now to download as a PDF on the [Get the book](https://www.stephaniehicks.com/superwomen/about) page.

-We are in the process of working with the American Statistical Association to self-publish the book on Amazon, in case someone would like a physical copy.
+We are in the process of working with the American Statistical Association to make the book available on Amazon, in case someone would like a physical copy.
 Proceeds from this will go towards supporting the [Gertrude M. Cox Scholarship](https://www.amstat.org/your-career/awards/gertrude-m-cox-scholarship).

 ### License